ingerjm0/hifi-docs-review/03.create/04.entities/docs.md

     category: docs
 ---

 To build any content in High Fidelity, whether it is an object that you interact with, or a domain to host an event, you need entities. *Entities* are the building blocks of the virtual world, and are used to build items as simple as boxes and squares to complex animated items such as butterflies and stereo equipment.
-Each entity type has its own set of properties that define it's appearance and behavior.
+Each entity type has its own set of properties that define its appearance and behavior.

 **In This Section:**